Allergy Shots Treatment: The Disease-Modifying Immunotherapy Overview

 Curex pairs at-home IgE testing with board-certified allergist review to determine which allergens are driving symptoms — the prerequisite diagnostic step before any allergy-shot treatment plan is built.

 Treatment structure: build-up phase consists of approximately 24-28 weekly injections to reach maintenance dose (some patients on cluster protocols can complete build-up in 4-8 weeks with multiple injections per visit per Tabar AI et al., JACI 2005).
-Maintenance phase involves injections every 2-4 weeks for 3-5 years.
+Maintenance phase involves injections on a schedule individualized by your allergist for 3-5 years.
 Anatomical site: subcutaneous, upper outer arm posterolateral to the deltoid, alternating arms, 26-27G ½-inch needle (Cox 2011 PP3, Summary Statements 13-14).
 Mandatory 30-minute observation after each injection (Summary Statement 32; ~70% of severe reactions begin within this window).

 Evidence summary: - Seasonal AR symptom SMD: −0.73 (95% CI −0.97 to −0.50) vs placebo (Calderón MA et al., Cochrane 2007, DOI 10.1002/14651858.CD001936.pub2; 51 RCTs, 2,871 patients) - Seasonal AR medication SMD: −0.57 (95% CI −0.82 to −0.33) vs placebo (Calderón 2007) - Asthma: NNT 3 to prevent one patient's asthma deterioration (Abramson MJ et al., Cochrane 2010, DOI 10.1002/14651858.CD001186.pub2; 88 SCIT trials) - VIT: 2.7% subsequent systemic sting reaction treated vs 39.8% untreated (Boyle RJ et al., Cochrane 2012, PMID 23076950) - Durability: ≥3-year post-treatment remission after 3-4 year course (Durham SR et al., NEJM 1999;341:468-475, DOI 10.1056/NEJM199908123410702) - Safety: 0.1% systemic-reaction rate per injection visit (Epstein TG et al., Ann Allergy Asthma Immunol PMID 23535092/24607043); ~1 fatality per 2.5M injections long-run (Bernstein DI et al., JACI 2004 12-year survey) - Cost-effectiveness: SCIT cost-effective vs pharmacotherapy from ~6 years after initiation (Cox L, Murphey A, Hankin C, Immunol Allergy Clin North Am 2020;40[1]:69-85, PMID 31761122)